Clara Monti Danielsson

 Clara Monti Danielsson (born 30 January 1992) is a Swedish handball player.
-She currently plays for Chambray Touraine Handball and the Sweden women's national handball team.
+She currently plays for ŽRK Budućnost Podgorica and the Sweden women's national handball team.

 Career

 Clara Monti Danielsson started playing handball in Lugi HF and represented the parent club until 2015.
-Clara Monti Danielsson is a strong defensive player, fast in the legs read the game and sacrifice herselves for the team.
+Clara Monti Danielsson is a strong defensive player, fast in the legs, reads the game and sacrifices herself for the team.
 For several years she formed a center lock in Lugi with Anna Lagerquist.
 In 2012 and 2013, she was present when the club reached the Swedish Championship final, but both ended in losses.
 In 2015, she moved to Danish Randers HK.

 After three years in Randers, she changed club to Team Esbjerg in 2018.
 Already the first year offered a Danish league title with Team Esbjerg.
 In the EHF Cup 2019, Esbjerg reached the final but was defeated by Siofok from Hungary.
 After her second Danish championship gold 2020, Monti Danielsson left Team Esbjerg for German Borussia Dortmund.
 After playing one season and winning the German championship in 2021, she leaves the club for French Chambray Touraine.